STEP 1: REMOVE THE MOUSE FEET & SCREWS

 STEP 7: REMOVE THE SIDE BUTTON PCB

-- You can use your screwdriver or, better, a sharp knife like an Xacto knife.
+- You can use your screwdriver or, better, a sharp knife like an Xacto knife or anything sharp you have at home.
+Next, twist it.
 Do it slowly!
 The ribbon cable is fragile.

 STEP 7